grammyjs/parse-mode/src/README.md

 # Parse Mode plugin for grammY

-This plugin provides a transformer for setting default `parse_mode`, and a middleware for hydrating `Context` with familiar `reply` variant methods - i.e. `replyWithHtml`, `replyWithMarkdown`, etc.
+This plugin provides a transformer for setting default `parse_mode`, and a middleware for hydrating `Context` with familiar `reply` variant methods - i.e. `replyWithHTML`, `replyWithMarkdown`, etc.

 ## Usage